Tired of teaching? Here are some ESL teaching related careers

 • Technology Skills: Ability to use technology to enhance instruction.

-• Creativity: Ability to think outside the box and develop creative solutions to problems.
+• Creativity: Thinking outside the box and developing creative solutions to problems.

 • Patience: Ability to remain calm and patient when dealing with challenging students or situations.